Shekhar Koirala: Political life

 He is the current member of Federal Parliament of Nepal.
 He represented Morang 6 (constituency), which constitutes total 20 wards of 3 local level government of Morang District including Ward No 4, 5, 6, 7, 9, 11, 12 of Biratnagar, all 7 wards of Budhiganga Rural Municipality and Ward No 2, 3, 4, 5, 6, 7 of Sundar Haraicha Municipality.
 He was elected in the 2013 Nepalese Constituent Assembly election and 2008 Nepalese Constituent Assembly by-election from the area.
 He previously served as vice chancellor of BPKIHS, an autonomous health science university.
 He garnered the highest number of votes for member Central Working Committee of Nepali Congress.

 14th general convention of Nepali Congress

 Shekhar Koirala ran for the post of Party Chairman in 14th general convention of Nepali Congress which he lost to Sher Bahadur Deuba in 2nd round.
-He along with Youth Leaders formed the alliance (Koirala) and gave the candidacy in all posts winning 1 Vice-Chairman (Dhanraj Gurung), 1 General Secretary (Gagan Thapa), 2 Joint General Secretary (Jiwan Pariyar and Badri Pandey (politician)) and 34 Central committee members.
+He along with Youth Leaders formed the alliance (Koirala) and gave the candidacy in all posts winning 1 Vice-Chairman (Dhanraj Gurung), 1 General Secretary (Gagan Thapa), 2 Joint General Secretary (Jiwan Pariyar and Badri Pandey) and 34 Central committee members.